Climate accountability as a fulcrum

 News Update 9 December 2020

-Climate Accountability Institute releases treasure trove of data on fossil fuel company operational
+Climate Accountability Institute releases treasure trove of data on fossil fuel company operational and product-related emissions.

 Press Release – Climate Accountability Institute is releasing a new dataset quantifying how much each of the largest oil, natural gas, and coal companies has contributed to the climate crisis from 1965 to 2018.
 We find that the Top Twenty companies have collectively contributed 493 billion tonnes of carbon dioxide and methane, chiefly from the combustion of their products, equivalent to 35% of all fossil fuel and cement emissions worldwide since 1965 (global total of 1.41 trillion tCO2e).